What to consider when picking bandsaw size

 How do you resaw without a bandsaw?

-- Cut into the board in multiple steps.
+- Cut in steps: Use a handsaw or jigsaw to cut into the board in multiple steps, following your marks.